 Start of Block: Treatment Vignette: Recruiting Veterans as Poll Workers

 TV1 Local Military Veterans Recruited for Election Jobs in Maricopa County PHOENIX (AP) — Election officials in Maricopa County, Arizona, announced a program designed to recruit military veterans and their family members from the community to serve as election administrators, including election polling place workers, temporary workers, and full-time staff.
 As the U.S. general elections in November near, election officials are scrambling to staff elections as major indicators are projecting a large-scale shortage for the 2024 elections and beyond.
 Army veteran Jordan Braxton just joined the elections workforce.
-Jordan believes their role is important to preserving the integrity of the election, “Many places are short on staff this election cycle.
+Jordan believes their role is key to preserving the integrity of the election, “Many places are short on staff this election cycle.
 I want to do my part to ensure that everyone trusts the process and the outcome of the election.”

+TV_timing Timing

+First Click (1)

+Last Click (2)

+Page Submit (3)

+Click Count (4)